-Holy Trinity Catholic School believes that every attempt should be made to maintain the dignity of all persons.
-Students are guided and expected to solve the problems they create without making problems for anyone else.
+Holy Trinity Catholic School believes in a positive, proactive approach to discipline.
+All classrooms maintain a classroom management policy that clearly outlines student expectations for success and ensures that students are taught those expectations.
+When students do not meet class expectations, teachers first redirect, reteach and support student growth.
+In disciplinary situations, every attempt should be made to maintain the dignity of all persons.
+Students are guided and expected to utilize conflict resolution skills to solve interpersonal conflict.
 Misbehavior is handled with natural consequences instead of punishments whenever possible.
 Misbehavior is viewed as an opportunity for problem solving and preparation for the real world.